 First-Year Applications are Due

-The deadline for Fall transfer applications to Appalachian State University is Continuous processing.
+The deadline for Fall transfer applications to App State is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs

-The median ACT score of an admitted student to Appalachian State University is 25.
-Students with an ACT score of 28 and above have a good chance of getting into Appalachian State University.
-Students with an ACT score that falls between 22 and 28 have an average chance of getting admitted, and students with an ACT score of 22 or below have a low chance of being offered admission.
+The median ACT score of an admitted student to App State is 26.
+Students with an ACT score of 28 and above have a good chance of getting into App State.
+Students with an ACT score that falls between 23 and 28 have an average chance of getting admitted, and students with an ACT score of 23 or below have a low chance of being offered admission.

 Composite SAT Range

 1130 to 1290

 1130 and Less